mpv-player/mpv/DOCS/man/vo.rst

     the same set of features as ``--vo=gpu``.
 See `GPU renderer options`_ for a list.

-    Currently, this only supports Vulkan, OpenGL, D3D11 and no hardware decoding.
-Unlike ``--vo=gpu``, the FBO formats are not tunable, but you can still set ``--gpu-dumb-mode=yes`` to forcibly disable their use.

     Should generally be faster and higher quality, but some features may still be missing or misbehave.
 Expect (and report!) bugs.
 See here for a list of known differences and bugs: